Disconnect24/dc24.xyz/_pages/about.markdown

 title: About
 permalink: /about/
 ---
-We're a WiiConnect24 replacement intended to be a better fit for the community and developers than other WiiConnect24 replacements.
+Disconnect24 is a branch of RiiConnect24 that discovers new ways to deliver content to Wiis.
 The name was provided by Twin_Turbo (@Twin_Turbo#8726 on Discord) -- thanks to them!

 <br>